ebi-uniprot/uniprot-website/spec.md

   cross-reference's imported protein/gene/organism; FamilyAndDomains → the
-  entry's InterPro `sequenceFeatures`) — present on every entry — **plus** the annotation-derived part read from the converted `annotations` (predicted names; DOMAIN/SIMILARITY comments + family/domain features).
+  entry's InterPro `sequenceFeatures`) — present on every entry — **plus** the annotation-derived part read from the converted `annotations` (predicted names; DOMAIN/SIMILARITY comments, features and keywords).
 Reading from `annotations` (not raw `data.unifire`) means both the UniFire and precomputed branches are covered — the corpus shows `SIMILARITY` comments and predicted protein names in ~90–95% of entries on *both* sources.
 They join